axanthos/orange3-textable-prototypes/doc/widgets/movie_scripts.rst

     emission to proceed.

 *Please, enter a query in the search bar*
-    The user want to make a search with no text in the query box.
+    The user attempted to make a search with no text in the query box.

 *Your corpus is empty, please add some movies first*
-    The corpus is empty, so the user have to add some movies before sending.
+    The corpus is empty, no movies have been selected for downloading.

 Errors
 ~~~~~~

 *Couldn't download data from SpringfieldSpringfield website.*
-    An error has prevented the widget to download the data from the
+    An error has prevented the widget from downloading the data from the
-    Genius website (most likely related to a connection problem).
+    SpringfieldSpringfield website (most likely related to a connection problem).

 *Couldn't save database on disk*
     An error has prevented the widget from saving the downloaded database on
-    the User's hard drive.
+    the tser's hard drive.